Jiachen-Wang-fudan/test/README.md

-This is the code for AtChz1
+This is the code for AtChz1 work, read the workflow before getting started.